The Ultimate Guide to Internships

 To gain approval for this type of program, you must enlist the official support of a professor or an advisor and demonstrate that the internship supports program outcomes.

 Local and in-person training experiences are the standard for most interns.
 However, with the expansion of collaborative software and telecommunication platforms, remote internships are growing in popularity.

-Remote experiences often involve flexible schedules that allow you to keep up with other responsibilities.
-Furthermore, you can cultivate integrative, multimedia communication skills that employers greatly value in a globalized economy.
+Remote experiences also often involve flexible schedules that allow you to keep up with other responsibilities.

 How to Find an Internship